 Action Camps are district-sponsored training events in which both young men in grades 9-12 and adult men can attend.
 Together they will learn exciting skills, such as backpacking, canoeing, survival, winter camping, etc., to take back to the local outpost.
 These activities can be ideal for a father and son to attend together.
 Boys do not need to complete JTC or AJTC prior to attending an action camp.
 Action Camps are required to be a minimum of 2 1/2 days in length.
 Any questions about the requirements of an action camp should be directed to your regional training coordinator.

 Does your district have an idea for an Action Camp?
-Contact the national training coordinator for a packet to see what it will take to make your Action Camp a reality.
+Contact the national training office for a packet to see what it will take to make your Action Camp a reality.

 The following Action Camps are recognized by the National Royal Ranger office and have patches and artwork available.